ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    rocprofv3 -i input.yaml -- <application_path>

-Please note that input file format must be a valid `YAML` or `JSON` file.
+Please note that input file format must be a valid YAML or JSON file.

 Disabling specific tracing options
 ++++++++++++++++++++++++++++++++++++

 When using aggregate tracing options like ``--runtime-trace`` or ``--sys-trace``, you can disable specific tracing options by setting them to ``False``.
-This allows fine-grained control over which traces are collected.
+This allows fine-grained control over the traces to be collected.

 .. code-block:: shell

    rocprofv3 --runtime-trace --scratch-memory-trace=False -- <application_path>

-The above command enables all traces included in ``--runtime-trace`` except for scratch memory tracing.
+The preceding command enables all traces included in ``--runtime-trace`` except for scratch memory tracing.

 Similarly, for ``--sys-trace``: